RonWebber/RepData_PeerAssessment1/PA1_template.md

 In the previous section, the focus is on the number of steps in each of the 61 days.
-In this section the focus is on the number of steps in each of the 288 intervals in a day. 'mean.steps.per.interval.with.NAs' is a dataframe with 288 observations and two variables: 'int.id' and 'mean.per.interval.with.NAs', the number of steps the person took in each of the intervals averaged over the days.
+In this section the focus is on the number of steps in each of the 288 intervals in a day. 'mean.steps.per.interval.with.NAs' is a dataframe with 288 observations and two variables: 'int' and 'mean.per.interval.with.NAs', the number of steps the person took in each of the intervals averaged over the days.